DarKim59/blaise-stackdriver-logging/README.md

 In each of the above configuration files the C# service(s) there is a <source> tag element for each C# service.
 The log file specified in each <source> tag element is the file that gets pushed to Stackdriver.

+## Set up: (currently there is a manual option to copy file to the VM's')

+1. Copy the .conf in the repo to the VM
+2. Copy LogServiceStopped_unexpected_failure.ps1 into the C:|BlaiseServices\ folder on the VM.

 ## The following configuration below (manual option) is done automatically by the Azure pipelines for all c# services.
 No manual configuration of the winodows service is required now.
 Left below description for information.

 ## MANUAL - Configure windows services to log a message to a file when an unexpected failure occures